m-doughty/odin-sqlite3/README.md

 | `sqlite.rekey`       | `sqlite3_rekey`      | Re-encrypt the database with a **new** key. |
 | `sqlite.rekey_v2`    | `sqlite3_rekey_v2`   | Same as above, but scoped to a specific attached schema. |

-All four return the usual SQLite result code – `SQLITE_OK` on success, or `SQLITE_NOTADB` / `SQLITE_ERROR` if the key/password is wrong.
 You can also use the bare `PRAGMA key="mypassword"` and `PRAGMA rekey="newpassword"` if desired.

-*If you compile without `-define:SQLITE3_USE_SQLCIPHER=true`, you will not be able to access the new keys, keeping SQLite builds safe and free from unused exports.*
+*If you compile without `-define:SQLITE3_USE_SQLCIPHER=true`, you will not be able to access these functions, keeping SQLite builds safe and free from unused exports.*

 ### Minimal example